-This paper approaches this problem from a methodological perspective, using human rights violations as the unit of analysis.
-This paper discusses and incorporates practical reflections, along with a review of the international human rights literature, aiming to address this gap.
-We will explore how human rights organizations have historically utilized pattern analysis and delve into key considerations for conducting pattern analysis of human rights violations.
+This paper discusses and incorporates practical reflections, together with a review of the international human rights literature aiming at addressing this gap.
+We will explore how human rights organizations have historically utilized pattern analysis, delve into key considerations for conducting pattern analysis of human rights violations.

-By providing a structured approach for methodological reflection on pattern analysis, this paper aims to offer a tool for researchers to identify systemic violations, enhance advocacy efforts, and ultimately contribute to the pursuit of justice and accountability.
+By providing a structured approach for methodological reflection on pattern analysis, this paper seeks to offer a tool for researchers to uncover systemic violations, strengthen advocacy efforts, and ultimately contribute to the pursuit of justice and accountability.

-Key words: pattern analysis, investigation methodology, human rights violations
+Keywords: Pattern analysis, investigation methodology, human rights violations